 Blocking cyber attacks

 Cyber theft, data breaches and other incidents where private information is at risk are a top concern for small business retailers.
-70% of Canadian businesses claim they have experienced some type of cyber attack with the average financial loss totaling over $14,000.
+70% of Canadian businesses claim they have experienced some type of cyber attack with the average financial loss totalling over $14,000.

 Here are 3 tips that can help you manage the threat of cyber attacks at your retail business.